UffizziCloud/docs/docs/quickstart.md

 ```

 The `--delete-config` flag tells Uffizzi to delete this cluster, user, and context for your kubeconfig file.

+## What's next?

+See how to add Uffizzi to a continuous integration (CI) pipeline like GitHub Actions or GitLab CI, so you can create ephemeral environments on every pull request or merge request.

 ## Set up Uffizzi for GitHub Actions